UBC-CIC/commit2act/docs/UserGuide.md

 - Displays card view of all the groups that the user belongs to
 - Clicking on the group name will redirect to the group's profile page
 - Clicking on the dropdown accordion opens up charts displaying the user's individual contribution for each group stat (hover over each colour in the graph to see labels - grey is the contribution of all other members, green is the user's contribution)
-- Users can also access the Create Group page by clicking the Create Group button (More information in [Create New Group](#Create-New-Group))
+- Users can also access the `Create Group` page by clicking the `Create Group` button (More information in [Create New Group](#Create-New-Group))
   ![alt text](images/landing/landing3.png)

 ## Find Group

-- Searches through all public groups and displays group card for matching groups
+- Searches through all public groups for the user-inputted search term and displays group card for matching groups
   ![alt text](images/find_group.png)

 ## Create New Group

 - A form for users to create a new group (an example use case would be a teacher creating a group for their class)
-- Required fields are Group Name and Group Privacy (private groups require a password for users to join the group, and will not be discoverable through the Find Group searchbar)
+- Required fields are `Group Name` and `Group Privacy` (private groups require a password for users to join the group, and will not be discoverable through the Find Group searchbar)
 - Successful creation of a group will redirect the user to the newly created group profile page

 ## Group Profile